SILENT F&SF MOVIES ON YOUTUBE 1895 - 1929

 A more difficult problem is that what should be included as "science fiction" is a subjective and slippery notion.
 The very earliest films Hardy includes are more trick photography than anything moderns would consider f&sf.
 Georges Méliès, for all his importance, did dozens of films with actors costumed supernaturally that in the end are just vanishes or appearances created by cutting film.
 Their importance to give some historical context demanded the inclusion of a few early ones, but I left out numerous others by Méliès that are easily findable.
 Most filmmakers quickly went past such basic tricks and into plotted stories as audiences grew more sophisticated every year.
 Horror stories would move past science fiction as a prime source over time but most would argue they are a separate genre.
 Some had an entry in one of my sources: I've excluded the others.
 Even so, a full 82 titles remain.

 This index is in chronological order by year, and alphabetical within a year.
 The exact date of first release is sometimes not known or is disputed among sources.
 I've tried to give the best current information.
 Titles are given in the language of origin, with English translations or American titles as appropriate.
 Many movies were re-released with new titles, sometimes officially, sometimes not: I've tried to list all variants.
 Who gets credit for the movie is oddly arbitrary.
 For the very earliest movies, roles that we consider distinct and important today were frequently blurred.
 The producer, director, cinematographer, and screenwriter could sometimes be one and the same.
-Actors, however, were frequently anonymous and interchangeable.
+Actors, however, were frequently anonymous and were people hanging around the movie "studio."
 That changed tremendously by the end of the silent era.
 Producers are another problem, with only the production company and not the individual known for many films.
 Go to IMDb.com for more complete information.

 When more than one copy of a film is available on YouTube, I've arbitrarily picked only one.
 That one should be watchable and is likely to have the most footage - and I've given preference to those with English intertitles or added subtitles - but don't take my link as an endorsement or an opinion in any way, and certainly not as a disparagement of the ones not linked.
 I thank all the people who have done the hard work of getting these films before the public.
 Nothing should be implied by my including a posting here.
 This page is a convenience only.
 If you know of a movie I've overlooked, please let me know.
+Additionally, movies I've linked to sometimes disappear from YouTube.
+I check periodically to update these pages, but if you see a blank screen please go to the contact tab and send me a note.